iamkarlson/gcp-telegram-bot-cookiecutter/{{cookiecutter.repo_name}}/README.md

 # Init

+1. Create a bot with [@BotFather](https://t.me/BotFather)
+1. Fork this repo
-You have to create a project upfront. `create_infra.sh` will do it for you.
+1. Create a GCP project. `create_infra.sh` will do it for you.
 You still need to enable billing for this account.
 Open this link https://console.cloud.google.com/billing/linkedaccount?project={{cookiecutter.gcp_project_id}} and click "Link a billing account".
 You can use your existing billing account or create a new one.

 # Deploy with terraform

-1. Fix variables.tf (put them in damn secrets)
+3. Fix variables.tf (put them in damn secrets)
-2. Run `deploy_terraform.sh`
+4. Run `deploy_terraform.sh`
-3. Send your damn messages to your bot
+5. Send your damn messages to your bot

 # Deploy without terraform